knative/docs/serving/samples/helloworld-java/README.md

      for your app.
    - Automatically scale your pods up and down (including to zero active pods).

 1. To find the IP address for your service, use.

+   **Note**
    If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+   Instead of rerunning the command, you can add `--watch` to the command below to view the component's status updates in real time.
+Use CTRL+C to exit watch mode.

    ```shell
    # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.